jacobwicks/jacobwicks.github.io/_posts/2020-08-10-make-memes-with-express-and-canvas.md

 <div class='lineComment' id='{block: makeMeme, line: 39}'>
 The [drawImage function](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/drawImage) is how you put an image onto the canvas.
 We put the image on first then draw the text on top of it.
 </div>

 # Add a Route That Returns a Meme

 Add this route **right under where you declare `const port = 8081;`**

+`/meme/` accepts an input string just like our `/text/` route.
+It also accepts an image URL.
+Then the `meme` route calls the `makeMeme` function you just wrote.
+It calles `makeMeme` with the input string and the image URL.
+When `makeMeme` is called it loads the image from the url then uses the input string to draw the text on top of the image.
+The `/meme` route function waits for `makeMeme` to return the meme as a binary data buffer.
+Once `makeMeme` is done, the `meme` route function assigns headers to the response object so the browser knows its getting an image.
+Then the route sends the image data to the browser.

 {% highlight javascript linenos%}
 blockName: memeRoute